bentoBAUX/Basic-Lighting-Models-in-HLSL/README.md

 Where: <br/>
 <br/>

 F is the Fresnel term of this equation, approximated using [Schlick's approximation](https://en.wikipedia.org/wiki/Schlick%27s_approximation) for performance reasons.
 For simplicity, the index of refraction $n_2$ is set to one, as it is the refraction index of air.
-The refraction index $n_1$ can be set by the user. $R_0$ is therefore our reflective coefficient for the light vector parallel to the normal.
+The refraction index $n_1$ can be set by the user.

+$R_0$ is therefore our reflective coefficient for the light vector parallel to the normal.
+$\cos(\theta)$ will be the dot product between the view vector and light vector.

 ```math
 F = R_0 + (1-R_0)(1-\cos(\theta))^5
 ```
 <br/>

 ```math
 R_0 = (\frac{n_1 - n_2}{n_1 + n_2})^2
 ```